BCAssessment/bcapublicwebsitecms/terraform/readme.md

 Basically do this:
 `az login`
 `az account list`
 If there's several subscriptions then you may need to specify which subscription you wish to use.
+Use "id" from the account list (not homeTenantID, or tenantID)
 `az account set --subscription="SUBSCRIPTION_ID"`

 Let's now create the service account
-`az ad sp create-for-rbac --rol="Contributor" --scopes="/subscriptions/SUBSCRIPTION_ID"`
+`az ad sp create-for-rbac --rol="Contributor" --name="DisplayNameHere" --scopes="/subscriptions/SUBSCRIPTION_ID"`

-This will output the following cable
+This will output the following table

 ```{
   "appId": "00000000-0000-0000-0000-000000000000",